CrowdStrike (CRWD)

 13. Is Now The Time To Buy CrowdStrike?

-There is a lot to like about CrowdStrike.
-First of all, the company’s revenue growth was exceptional over the last three years.
+CrowdStrike possesses a number of positive attributes.
+To kick things off, its revenue growth was exceptional over the last three years.
 And while its declining operating margin shows it’s becoming less efficient at building and selling its software, its ARR has surged, showing its fundamentals are improving because it’s becoming a more predictable business.
-Additionally, CrowdStrike’s bountiful generation of free cash flow empowers it to invest in growth initiatives.
+On top of that, its bountiful generation of free cash flow empowers it to invest in growth initiatives.